jura02/simulation-buildconf/ReadMe.md

     ruby autoproj_bootstrap git https://github.com/jura02/simulation-buildconf.git branch=envireMars

 Answer "whether C++11 should be enabled for Rock packages [false]" with "true" and the other with default (just hit enter)

-Sometimes you may face the problems like "No Access Rights to your repository": Make sure you have corrected generated the SSH Key for both GitLab and GitHub

-Similarly, sometimes you don't have access to the specific Repository forexample:
-"No Access Rights to git@git.hb.dfki.de/models-environments" In this case, you have to make an access request to the maintainer/owner of that Repository.

 4) Source Your Environment: